davidkowalk/fitting_toolkit/README.md

 - matplotlib
 - scipy

+It is highly recommended that the user familiarizes themselves with the functionality of these modules first.
+A rudimentary understanding of `numpy` and `matplotlib.pyplot` is required.

 ### Getting Started

 To get started find the `fitting_toolkit.py` in the `src` folder and copy it into your project.